-This is a relatively extreme metric, and it places a considerable burdens on local network managers to achieve such a high address utilization level.
-It is often the case that local managers use private addresses using a much lower address utilization level and then place network address translators on the boundary in order to meet these objectives.
+This is a relatively extreme metric, and it places a considerable burden on local network managers to achieve such a high address utilization level.
+It is often the case in IPv4 deployments that local managers use private addresses using a much lower address utilization level and then place network address translators on the boundary in order to meet these objectives.
+It is certainly an stated objective of IPv6 to eliminate the forced need to deploy these forms of on-the-fly packet translators in a network and some thought has gone into devising a more suitable address utilization metric.

 With IPv6 the concept of address utilization efficiencies has been redrafted.
 Within end-sites each subnet has 64 bits of address pool, and no particular utilization target is specified.
 Even in terms of numbering of subnets there is no particular address efficiency metric, as each end site is assigned a 16 bit subnet space that they can deploy in any manner of their choosing.
 The only place where an efficiency metric is specified is with the ISP, and that is a metric of the efficiency of the end-site numbering within the service provider's address pool.
-In this case the consideration has been that a fixed threshold value imposes an unnecessary burden on service providers, and an alternative form of efficiency metric has been used.
+In other words we are talking about the efficiency metric of /48 assignments, and not of end device /128 address assignments.
+An additional consideration has been that a fixed threshold value of a /48 utilization metric irrespective of network size either imposes an unnecessary burden on larger service providers if high threshold values are used, or is highly inefficient for smaller service providers if small threshold values are used, and an alternative form of calculating a varying efficiency metric has been used.

-The guiding observation in defining this host density metric is that a service provider network typically use a number of levels of hierarchy.
-A large service provider metric may divide the address space into regions.
-Within each region the address space is further divided into network access points, or POPs.
-Within each POP the address space may be further divided into access classes.
-Within each access class address pool end-site addresses are assigned.
+The guiding observation in defining this calculated efficiency metric is that a service provider network typically use a number of levels of hierarchy.
+A large service provider may divide the address pool into regional address blocks.
+Within each region the address block is likely to be further divided into address blocks per network access point, or POPs.
+Within each POP each address block may be further divided into access classes.
+Within each access class address block individual end-site addresses are assigned.
 This then defines a four level internal address hierarchy.
+This plan is intended to ensure that there is some aggregateability in the address prefixes carried in the network's interior routing system, so that the routing system can operate in a scaleable and stable fashion.
+In such larger IP networks there may be of the order of millions of end site address assignments, and possibly much larger in a IPv6 commodity world, and address aggregation is the only way to reduce the internal routing load to a more viable size of the order of thousands of routed prefixes at any point in the network, rather than millions.
 Smaller networks may have a smaller number of internal levels of hierarchy, perhaps using only one or two levels.
-Assuming that at any level of the hierarchy a utilization efficiency of, say 0.7 (or 70%) can be achieved, then a two level hierarchy achieves a threshold level of efficiency of 0.49 (or $0.7^2$ ) and a four level hierarchy would map to 0.24 (or $0.7^4$ ).
+Networks with greater levels of network structure, and corresponding greater levels of address aggregation hierarchy, have less efficient utilization efficiencies than those with smaller levels of network structure, and smaller levels of address aggregation hierarchy.
+Assuming that at any level of the hierarchy a utilization efficiency of, say 0.7 (or 70%) can be achieved, then a two level hierarchy achieves a threshold level of efficiency of 0.49 (or 0.72) and a four level hierarchy would map to an efficiency value of 0.24 (or 0.74).